NextCenturyCorporation/MCS/machine_common_sense/API.md

     * **heatmap_img** (*PIL.Image.Image**, **optional*) – An image representing scene plausiblility at a particular
     moment.
+During evaluation, this image will be recorded as a frame of a heatmap video for review but is ignored otherwise.
-Will be saved as a .png type. (default None)
+    (default None)

     * **internal_state** (*object**, **optional*) – A properly formatted json object representing various kinds of